27 Helpful Banff Travel Tips to Know

 Can You See the Aurora in Banff?

-You can see the northern lights in Banff, and we typically get 1-2 good shows every winter.
-Sometimes it’s more, sometimes it’s less.
-When the aurora is strong and the skies are clear, everyone in Banff and Canmore know about it and go out in force to see the lights dance across that sky.
+You can see the northern lights in Banff, and we typically get one to two good shows every winter.
+Sometimes, it’s more, and sometimes, it’s less.
+When the aurora is strong and the skies are clear, nearly everyone in Alberta knows about it and goes out in force to see the lights dance across the sky.

 That being said, the Rockies are not like going to Alaska or Scandinavia, where you can almost guarantee seeing them if you visit in the winter months.
-Relatively we are not that far north here, even though it certainly feels like it if you are coming from Florida.
+We are not that far north here, even though it certainly feels like it if you are coming from Florida.

 If the stars align for a clear night and a strong forecast in Alberta while you are visiting, consider yourself very lucky!
 Here are all our tips for seeing the northern lights in Banff.